Multiple Change Point Estimation in Stationary Ergodic Time Series: Preliminaries

-we let $w_j:=\frac{1}{j(j+1)}$, but any summable sequence of positive weights may be used. \end{defn} In words, we partition the sets $\X^m$, $m\in\N$ into cubes of decreasing volume (indexed by $l$) and take a weighted sum over the differences in probabilities of all the cubes in these partitions.
-The differences in probabilities are weighted: smaller weights are given to larger $m$ and finer partitions.
-We use {\em empirical estimates} of this distance defined as follows. \begin{defn}[Empirical estimates of $d(\cdot,\cdot)$] The empirical estimate of $d$ between $\x=X_{1..n} \in \X^n, n\in \N$ and a process $\rho$ is given by
+We let $w_j:=\frac{1}{j(j+1)}$, but any summable sequence of positive weights may be used. \end{defn} In words, we partition the sets $\X^m$, $m\in\N$ into cubes of decreasing volume (indexed by~$l$) and take a weighted sum over the differences in probabilities of all the cubes in these partitions.
+Different generating sets (other than cubes) can be used to define the distributional distance; here we chose cubes in order to facilitate the experimental setup.